ar124officialwd/fetch-rest/README.md

 - ✅ JWT Token: Supports attaching / replacing JWT Token
 - ✅ 401 Handler: Whenever a request fails with a 401 status code, it will automatically call specified handler and if success, retry the request with the JWT token attached.
 - ✅ Hooks (Basic yet): Support hooks for request lifecycle
+- ✅ `fetch` override: Override the `fetch` with custom function (i.e. to support testing / mocking).
+It can be specified client instance - or an individual requests.

 ## Usage:
 [Try it yourself](https://stackblitz.com/edit/stackblitz-starters-nht4hnmr?file=index.js)